swiftcashproject/webwallet/README.md

 # Change Addresses
 N/A. Changes are sent back to the sender's address.

+# Notes
+To copy your address, click on the copy icon next to your address.
+To refresh your balance, click on the lightning icon next to your balance.
+To view your balance in US dollars, click on your balance.
+To change/adjust the transaction fee, click on the wrench icon.
+To copy your private key, click on the key icon.

 # License
 Copyright (C) 2018-2019 SwiftCash Developers <br />
 This software is provided as is and with no warranty under the MIT license.